wp-plugins/easy-embed/readme.txt

 1. Upload the `easy-embed` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Add the code you want to embed to a custom field.
+Name this custom field whatever you would like.
 1. Place `[easyembed field="name-of-custom-field"]` in your posts or pages where you want the code to be added.

 == Frequently Asked Questions ==